Skip to main content

 The Medieval Chastity Belt Myth

-One of the most pervasive myths is about the historical use of chastity belts.
-Contrary to popular belief, metal chastity belts were not widely used in medieval times to ensure female fidelity.
-This misconception likely stems from Renaissance-era satire and has been perpetuated in modern media.
-In reality, there is little historical evidence supporting the widespread use of such devices.
+Contrary to popular belief, metal chastity belts were not widely used in medieval times.
+The image likely stems from Renaissance-era satire and has been perpetuated by modern media.
+There is little historical evidence supporting widespread use of such devices.

 Chastity and Marriage Throughout History